Problem with build trigger when tracking a second branch

 Ok I'm not sure this is actually a bug, but I can see why it can be a bit confusing with the "Only build tracking branch" set.
 Essentially it should work the same way you expect (at least on GitHub), i.e. a push to a branch should trigger a build regardless of whether the commits in the branch are also found in another branch).
 You mention a scenario where you:

-branch, but this does not trigger a build on the staging app.How do you add the same commits to the staging branch in step 2?
+masterbranch which triggers a build every time on the Dev app.stagingbranch, but this does not trigger a build on the staging app.How do you add the same commits to the staging branch in step 2?
 Also, do you push to the branch on GitHub after adding the commits (i.e.

-) after adding them?It may be helpful to disable the "Only build tracking branch" while isolating this.
+git push origin staging) after adding them?It may be helpful to disable the "Only build tracking branch" while isolating this.
 It won't change the behavior with regards to automatic deployments, but it'll allow us to see exactly what branch GitHub sends a notification to AppHarbor about where you push.
 The feature is really just there to avoid having a lot of builds in your build overview.

 Also, it'd be great if you can let me know a couple of commit ids where a build should've been triggered so I can take a closer look at why it didn't happen.